 When you're in the market for upgrading your flooring, it becomes almost impossible to figure out the best flooring for your house.

 And just what does the best flooring mean anyway?
-That depends on several factors, all of which are applicable to your own situation.
+That depends on several factors, all of which are applicable to your own situation and several key factors:

 - Budget: What is in your budget?
 If you cannot spend more than $1,000 on a large room, then granite and marble are not viable options.

 - Location: Where is the floor being installed?
 Will the flooring be in a wet location, semi-wet, dry, high-traffic, etc?
 How will the selected flooring hold up in these areas?

 - Maintenance: What about maintenance needs?
 This is more of a personal preference than a flooring decision.
 Any type of flooring—even the least durable—can be used for decades if properly maintained.
 But if you don't normally like to maintain your floor per manufacturers' instructions, then you need to reconsider your choice.

-- Look and feel: Most homeowners place this question at the top of their list; we place it at the bottom, below the more pragmatic issues listed above.
+- Look and feel: Most homeowners place this question at the top of their list, but many experts place it at the bottom, below the more pragmatic issues listed above.
 Oddly enough, the look of your flooring is becoming less critical as the years go by, as flooring manufacturers become more adept at reproducing the look of natural stone or wood in both laminate and resilient flooring versions.
 But it's hard to reproduce the warmth of solid hardwood or the solidity of stone.

 When you look at the big picture, tile is one of the best flooring choices you can make.
 It is readily available, cost-effective, and offers versatile options.
 Tile flooring comes in different materials, from ceramic to stone varieties.

 Great Range of Sizes

 The amazing versatility of tile floors comes from the sheer amount of options at your disposal.
 Tile size can vary from the very small mosaic types--some of which are less than an inch square--to large (12") and even larger tile squares.